Preview via Function, Requirement & State

 Transition: The present is being taken care of but the undefinable and unforeseeable future is the crucible of your ambitions.

-The function of the 1 Heptad (G7) is to enable you to to engage with the future.
+The function of the 1 Heptad (G7) is to enable you to to engage positively with the future.

-Features: awareness & aspiration.
+Features: awareness & vocation.

-Originally posted: 30-Jun-2025.
+Originally posted: 10-July-2025.